-HanaHana 花華 is an artistic VR experience created by the artist Mélodie Mousset.
-The beta version developed together with VR engineer Naëm Baron was released in 2017.
+HanaHana 花華 is an artistic VR experience by the contemporary artist Mélodie Mousset.
+An early prototype developed together with VR ingeneer Naem Baron was finished early 2017.

 - Collaborative sandbox gameplay.